apigee/devrel/references/product-recommendations-v1/README.md

 ___
 **NOTES:** \
 **Internal Google Users:** the tutorial requires purchasing BigQuery flex slots which may need an exemption, see [go/bq-flex-restrictions](https://g3doc.corp.google.com/cloud/helix/g3doc/reservations/flex-restrictions.md?cl=head) for more.\
-**Avoid Recurring Charges:** Be sure to delete your assignments and reservations once you've trained the model, to avoid incurring ongoing charges.\
+**Avoid Recurring Charges:** Be sure to delete your assignments and reservations once you've trained the model.\
 **Tutorial Tips:** The UI has evolved since the writing.
 - Use the "US: region when you are creating the Dataset, not a region nearest to you.
 - Reservations are under Capacity Management in side navigator.
 - Create Assignments is in the ... menu for the model row.
-- Skip the seciont titled "Use the predicted recommendations in production", its not necessary for this demo.
+- Skip the section titled "Use the predicted recommendations in production", its not necessary for this demo.
 ___

 Follow the Machine Learning tutorial [Building an e-commerce recommendation system by using BigQuery ML](https://cloud.google.com/architecture/building-a-recommendation-system-with-bigqueryml) then return here to setup Spanner and Apigee.